 Your provider may check for nerve damage with these tests:

 The following tests may be done to check for bone and joint damage:

-Foot X-rays MRI Bone scan
+x-rays MRI Bone scan

 Foot x-rays may look normal at early stages of the condition.
 Diagnosis often comes down to recognizing early symptoms of Charcot foot: swelling, redness, and warmth of the affected foot.

 The goal of treatment is to stop bone loss, allow bones to heal, and prevent bones from moving out of place (deformity).

 Immobilization -- Your provider will have you wear a total contact cast.
 This will help limit movement of your foot and ankle.
 You will likely be asked to keep your weight off your foot entirely, so you will need to use crutches, a knee-walker device, or wheelchair.

 You will have new casts placed on your foot as the swelling comes down.
 Healing can take a couple of months or more.

 Protective footwear -- Once your foot has healed, your provider may suggest footwear to help support your foot and prevent re-injury.
 These may include: